Eriststark/vottun_python_sdk/README.md

 ## Usage

 The SDK can be used programmatically in scripts or interactively via command line prompts.
-Programmatic Usage

 You can use the SDK in your Python scripts as shown in the example_usage.py file.
 You can use it interactively by calling the prompt methods or just pass the values to the request classes to instance a new request object via code and then call the respective methods to get the responses.